eugeniofm/eugeniofm/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a PhD student in Mechanical Engineering at Purdue University.
-I work in Laura Blumenschein's [RAAD Lab](https://lhblumen.wixsite.com/website-1) and am currently funded by a Graduate Research Assistanceship.
-My research focus is soft robotics.
-Currently I am working on developing a self sensing obstacle interaction [vine robot](https://www.vinerobots.org/) and foldable pneaumatic actuators (FoldPAMs).
-I am particularly interested in using soft robotics to enhance our current understanding in human rehabilitation and wearable devices.
+Eugenio is a PhD student in Mechanical Engineering at Purdue University, from San Juan, Puerto Rico.
+He works in Laura Blumenschein’s Robust and Adaptive Design Lab ([RAAD Lab](https://lhblumen.wixsite.com/website-1)) and is currently funded by a graduate research assistantship.
+His research focus is on soft and wearable robotics.
+At present, Eugenio is working exploring the motor learning effects of highly wearable kinesthetic force feedback devices.
+Some of his past work includes the development of a self-sensing obstacle interaction [vine robot](https://www.vinerobots.org/) and folded pneumatic actuators (foldPAMs).
+He is particularly interested in using soft robotics to enhance the current understanding in human rehabilitation and wearable devices.
+In his free time, Eugenio enjoys playing soccer and learning about technology.
 {style="text-align: justify;"}